 - they make without believing it is true, or,

-If you enter into a contract as a result of a fraudulent misrepresentation, then you can cancel the contract, claim damages, or both.
+If you enter into a contract as a result of a fraudulent misrepresentation, then you can choose to unwind the contract, claim damages, or both.
 You may lose your right to cancel the contract, however, in certain circumstances detailed below.

-In addition, when a misrepresentation claim is based on negligence, the law states that the person who made the misrepresentation has to disprove the negligence.
+When a claim for negligent misrepresentation under the Act is based on negligence, the law states that the person who made the misrepresentation has to disprove the negligence.

 In other words, they must prove that they had reasonable grounds to believe the statement, and that they believed the facts represented were true.

-This is where one of the parties, when entering into a contract, had reasonable grounds for believing that his or her false statement was true.
+This is where a person making a misrepresentation, when entering into a contract, had reasonable grounds for believing that his or her false statement was true.

 In other words, it is made entirely without fault.
 This type of misrepresentation primarily allows for the contract to be cancelled.

 However the court has discretion to award damages instead of allowing you to end the contract if it deems it appropriate.
 It cannot award both.

 This would be judged on both the nature of the innocent misrepresentation and the losses suffered by the victim of the misrepresentation.

 There are certain limitations on the right to unwinding a contract.